Jaygagaga/SIBO/README.md

   --output_dir ./checkpoints/gpt-j-6b_lora_att/math_10k/16_3e-4_3_01/
 ```

-Moreover, you can use `--use_gradient_checkpointing` to save more GPU memory, but it will increase the training time.

 To use the AdapterH, just add the following arguments:

 ```bash
 --adapter_name bottleneck # use the bottleneck adapter, refers to AdapterH in the result table
 ```

-Note that, In order to facilitate INT8 training of large models with parallel adapters, we have adopted a technique whereby the parallel adapter layers are incorporated into multi-head attention layers and MLP layers, in parallel with Linear layers.
-It is different from [Hu et al. (2021)](https://arxiv.org/pdf/2106.09685.pdf).

 ## Inference (generate.py)